chadzhao/FFmpegLite.NET/README.md

 # FFmpegLite.NET
-A lightweight & extentable wrapper of FFmpeg
+A lightweight & extentable wrapper of FFmpeg.

+I used [FFmpeg.NET](https://github.com/cmxl/FFmpeg.NET) as my media lib, but it is not that good as I thought.
+So I made [FFmpegLite.NET](https://github.com/chadzhao/FFmpegLite.NET), major parts token from FFmpeg.NET, but has more features

+- clear arguments with task (groupped by convert/get thumbnail/get metadata)
+- easy to extend by adding extra command
+- merge PR in-time :smile:

+**Important:** It is still in pre-release stage, recommand to use from v1.0.

-# Features
+## Features
 - Use fluent syntax
 - Easy to extend